jhodabyte/routify/README.md

 - Right-click any route
 - Select "Copy Route Path" or "Copy Full URL"

+### Export to Postman
+1. **Export all routes:**
+   - Click the export icon in the Routify panel toolbar
+   - Or use Command Palette: `Routify: Export All Routes to Postman Collection`
+   - Choose where to save the `.postman_collection.json` file
+   - Optionally export environment variables

+2. **Export a single controller:**
+   - Right-click any controller/group in the tree
+   - Select "Export Group to Postman Collection"
+   - Save the collection file

+3. **Import to Postman:**
+   - Open Postman
+   - Click "Import" button
+   - Select the exported `.postman_collection.json` file
+   - Optionally import the environment file
+   - All routes are ready to test!

 ## Extension Settings

 This extension contributes the following settings: